-An adult will accompany students out of the building each day for bus and parent pick up and remain outside 15 minutes after the final period.
-After this time, remaining students will go back into the school and will remain under the direction of an adult until a parent or authorized person picks up the student.
-If the adult picking up the student arrives after the students are back inside the building, an adult must come in the building to meet the student and sign the student out.
+An adult will accompany students out of the building each day for bus and parent pick up and will remain outside 15 minutes after the final period.
+After this time, remaining students will go back into the school and will remain under the direction of a staff member until a parent or authorized person picks up the student.
+If the adult picking up the student arrives after the students are back inside the building, the parent or authorized person must come in the building to meet the student and sign them out.